 Since we’re not using as much acid from juice in this recipe, use a manual tenderizer as well.
 A hammer style meat tenderizer or fork will work, but this meat tenderizer tool from Amazon is a great find.
 It pokes hole in the meat which also allows the marinade and flavors to more fully penetrate.

-Very little sugar is absorbed by the meat even though there is a bit of juice in the marinade so it’s still a totally keto flank steak.
-Pro tip is to marinate the meat and make the chimichurri the night before so all the flavors have a chance to fully develop.
+A pro tip for this keto carne asada is to marinate the meat and make the chimichurri the night before so all the flavors have a chance to fully develop.
 This will also help make it more tender.
 If you’re in a hurry and forget to marinade the steak the day before, try to get in at least four hours of marinade time before cooking.

 How To Cook Your Keto Carne Asada